Does pressure washing hurt your car

 • Neglecting Surface Condition: If the exterior is already compromised with scratches or chips, a high-pressure stream can exacerbate these issues and cause more extensive damage.

-See also How to clean toilet pressure washer
+See also How to check the oil in a pressure washer pump

 To mitigate risks, always use the lowest effective pressure setting and consider applying a wax or sealant post-cleaning to restore protection.
 Regular inspections of the paintwork can also help identify any early signs of wear or damage.